jsk-ros-pkg/jsk_visualization/doc/jsk_rqt_plugins/plugins/rqt_yn_btn.md

 ![](images/rqt_yn_btn.jpg)

 Serves yes/no buttons.
-The buttons is enabled when there is a request.
+The buttons are enabled when there is a request.

 Advertising Service